 The Summer Before the War, I picked up this book because it was by the same author.
 Also, something about the title lured me, subtly promising a type of humour that delights me.
 That promise was fulfilled through both character and story.

-Major Pettigrew's point of view is rendered flawlessly, his weak points shown cheek by jowl with his fairness, kindness and consideration.
+Major Pettigrew's point of view is rendered flawlessly, his weak points displayed cheek by jowl with his fairness, kindness and consideration.
 Jasmina Ali's intelligence and straight talk combine with her flashes of philosophical humour to make her thoroughly appealing.

 Most of all, I adore the way this writer deploys language to draw attention to human details we can all relate to.
 An early laugh-out-loud moment was the Major's unreasonable bias against being driven by a woman.
-The reader just knows he's tempting fate to disabuse him of his peculiar ideas about women's "cautious creeping about at intersections, their heavy-handed indifference to gear changing and their complete indifference to the rearview mirror."
+The reader just knows this perception tempts fate, which is about to disabuse him of his peculiar ideas about women's "cautious creeping about at intersections, their heavy-handed indifference to gear changing, and their complete indifference to the rearview mirror."

 When he needs a ride, Mrs. Ali proves a fast, able and enthusiastic driver of her little blue car.
 Riding with her proves relaxing and pleasant.
 On the other hand, sitting in the back of his son's luxury vehicle with his girlfriend Sandy at the wheel makes Pettigrew feel like "a large baby in a rather luxurious pram."
 His relationship with his son has its ups and downs.
 Now his heart warms with a "flicker of filial affection;" then an unfortunate remark causes it to go out "like a pilot light in a sudden draft."

 Meanwhile, the village is planning a fete.
-Busybody Daisy Green, the Vicar's wife, had "seized the simple title of Flower Guild chairwoman and used it to endow herself with full nobless oblige."
-Daisy is also part of a gang of interfering women who try to push the widowed Major's casual friendship with Grace, and send her "to a luncheon date with him, all made up and forced into a hideous silk dress" that makes her look "as ruched and tied as a holiday pork roast.
+Busybody Daisy Green, the Vicar's wife, has "seized the simple title of Flower Guild chairwoman and used it to endow herself with full nobless oblige."
+Daisy is also part of a gang of interfering women who try to push the widowed Major's casual friendship with Grace, and send her "to a luncheon date with him, all made up and forced into a hideous silk dress" that makes her look "as ruched and tied as a holiday pork roast."